robnagler/robnagler.github.io/_posts/2009-04-11-Evolutionary-Economics.md

 explaining how the World Economy is the only example we have of a closed evolutionary economic system.

-@h3 Economic DNA
+## Economic DNA

 Many books cover evolution and economics, and
-@a href=https://www.google.com/search?q=site:robnagler.com+evolution+economics I haven't found one which explains how evolution applies to the economy.
+[I haven't found one](https://www.google.com/search?q=site:robnagler.com+evolution+economics)which explains how evolution applies to the economy.
 For example,
-@a href=^BookReview_The_Ascent_of_Money The Ascent of Money contains these conflicting statements:
+[The Ascent of Money](/2009/04/06/BookReview-The-Ascent-of-Money.html)contains these conflicting statements:

-@blockquote
-Broadly speaking, the law of the survival of the fittest applies.
-Institutions with a 'selfish gene' that is good at self-replication and self-perpetuation will tend to proliferate and endure. [...]
+> Broadly speaking, the law of the survival of the fittest
+> applies.
+Institutions with a 'selfish gene' that is good at
+> self-replication and self-perpetuation will tend to proliferate and
+> endure. [...]
 The evolutionary analogy is, admittedly, imperfect.
-@/blockquote

 Evolution is an all-or-nothing proposition.
 Without the components I outlined in the previous section, evolution does not apply.
 It is